Snowboarder Emily Watts's family starts charity

 She had been due to begin a masters degree in design.

 Her family said the Good Story charity would help nurture creative talent in young people.

 "It could be music, it could be painting, it could be designing, it doesn't matter as long as the young person has talent and a good idea," said Miss Watts's stepbrother Nick McAllister.

 "We haven't got all the answers of how we're going to do everything yet, but there's been a swell of love and support and we're riding that wave.

-"We can help turn that good idea into something that will actually grow and flourish, with our support."'Fantastic time'
+"We can help turn that good idea into something that will actually grow and flourish, with our support."